cipherstash/protect-example-nextjs-14-supabase/SEARCHABLE_ENCRYPTION.md

 const searchTerm = `(${JSON.stringify(JSON.stringify(searchResult.data))})`
 ```

-For certain queries, when including the encrypted search term in an operator that uses the string logic syntax, your need to triple stringify the payload.
+For certain queries, when including the encrypted search term with an operator that uses the string logic syntax, your need to triple stringify the payload.

 ```typescript
 const searchTerm = `${JSON.stringify(`(${JSON.stringify(JSON.stringify(searchResult.data))})`)}`